It’s not just our own teeth we need to keep clean and plaque-free! Your husky’s teeth are just as important and need

 6. Start inspecting his mouth regularly

 This has two huge benefits.
 The first is that with regular inspection you become to know what’s “normal” for your husky.
 You’ll know what his teeth and gums usually look like, so as soon as something changes you’ll be aware of it.
 Early detection of diseases is key.

 Apart from that, the more frequently you handle his mouth, the easier it becomes to brush his teeth.
 If having his mouth held open is just another casual part of his day, brushing his teeth will be a breeze.

 7. If you notice irritation after brushing, stop

-Brushing your husky’s teeth for 30-60 seconds with canine toothbrush and canine toothpaste shouldn’t result in irritation.
+Brushing your husky’s teeth for 30-60 seconds with a canine toothbrush and canine toothpaste shouldn’t result in irritation.

 So if you notice your husky’s gums to be particularly red, bleeding, or he won’t stop pawing at his mouth after brushing, it’s best to stop the routine.

 He could be allergic to the toothpaste or there’s an existing oral issue.
 Either way, it’s best to schedule an appointment with your veterinarian to figure out what the problem is and to have a check-up.